Carphophis amoenus (Say, 1825)

 Key Characters: Pointed head; spine-like tail tip; smooth dorsal scales; divided anal plate.

 Similar Species: Smooth Earthsnake, Dekay’s Brownsnake, Red-bellied Snake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Two subspecies are currently recognized, Midwestern Wormsnake, C. a. helenae (Kennicott, 1859) and Eastern Wormsnake, C. a. amoenus.
 Only the former inhabits Illinois.
 Smith (1961) considered the populations in southern Illinois to be C. a. helenae and those along the middle Mississippi River counties to be the Western Wormsnake, C. vermis, which was considered a subspecies of C. amoenus at the time.
 It is unclear whether the Western Wormsnake inhabits western Illinois.